FarronF/limerick-council-meetings/meetings/2025/07/14-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th May 2025.md

 Notice of Motion submitted by Councillor J. Scanlan

-**I will move at the next Meeting that our Authority liaise with the Refuse Operators servicing**

-**Limerick users with a view to making the offering provided more environmentally-friendly.**
+**I will move at the next Meeting that our Authority liaise with the Refuse Operators servicingLimerick users with a view to making the offering provided more environmentally-friendly.**

 The Motion was proposed by Councillor Scanlan and seconded by Councillor Ryan (E).